The wealthy should give more to charity, say people who stopped donating

 “Just because people express general distrust of the sector doesn’t mean that your donors don’t trust you and your cause is not worthwhile,” she says.

-What’s more, Americans consistently rank trust in charities as higher than trust in government, corporations, and the news media.
+What’s more, Americans consistently rank trust in charities as higher than trust in government, corporations and the news media.

 According to the report, almost half of Gen Zers who maintained their contributions attribute their support to wanting to be part of something bigger than themselves.
-Younger generations also want easier ways to identify charities working in their communities and led by people who share their gender, race, political affiliation, and other identity markers.
+Younger generations also want easier ways to identify charities working in their communities and led by people who share their gender, race, political affiliation and other identity markers.

 “If we can grow giving that’s rooted in people’s holistic sense of who they are, it’s going to be more sustainable because it’s rooted in their experience,” says Shang, who noted that identity-based giving can be more reliable than donations driven by bursts of generosity, for example, in the aftermath of a natural disaster.